survivejs/webpack-book/manuscript/building_with_webpack/adding_hashes_to_filenames.md

 ## Conclusion

-Adding hashes to our filenames brings a new problem.
+Even though our project has neat caching behavior now, adding hashes to our filenames brings a new problem.
 If a hash changes, we still have possible older files within our output directory.
 To eliminate this problem, we can set up a little plugin to clean it up for us.